-The construction staging area will likely utilize the field along Croton Dam Road The proposed construction staging area is the area adjacent to the entrance of the proposed road to the site from Croton Dam Road, as illustrated on the
+The proposed construction staging area is the area adjacent to the entrance of the proposed road to the site from Croton Dam Road, as illustrated on the

 Construction Management Plan contained within Appendix E of the SDEIS.
-Staging areas are chosen to ensure there is no interference with the construction process. for the parking of construction vehicles.
+Staging areas are chosen to ensure there is no interference with the construction process.